-Love And Light: On Insta-Bullies + The “High Road.”
+Love And Light: Online Bullying + The Myth Of The “High Road.”

-Last week, I got my first public InstaBully.
+Last week, I got my first publicly-posting online bully.

 But also, I know it wouldn’t really matter either way.
 I could post about politics or I could post about pomegranates.
 I could post about body image or I could post about the best bakeries in Manhattan.
 I could post instrospective captions or I could post a string of vague emojis that don’t really mean anything in particular.
 I know that women are bullied on social media for just existing (much like in life!), and I also know that the more outwardly successful you are, the more bullying comments you receive.
 Just go to the comments section of anyone you deem even mildly #famous and you’ll see what I mean.